Category

 Seniors who enjoy interacting with others through hobbies use Facebook more frequently than those who do not.
 As a result of this usage, it leads to increased activation in various areas such as communication, taking new steps, and self-expression.

-For seniors who enjoy interacting with others through hobbies, Facebook functions as a fun social space, much like student club activities.
+For seniors who enjoy interacting with others through hobbies, Facebook functions as a fun social space, much like club activities during their student days.
 For seniors who may become less outgoing or more withdrawn with age, the benefits of such social media are particularly significant.

 LINE: Connecting with Family to Ease Anxiety

-Digital technology also contributes to seniors facing challenges.
+Digital tools also contribute to seniors facing challenges.
 Figure 2 summarizes LINE usage among seniors who "feel anxious about their physical health" (※3).
 Seniors with health concerns show a high LINE usage rate.
-Their motivation for using it strongly reflects a desire for family and friend interaction, and they report feeling that family communication has actually increased.
+Their motivation for using LINE strongly reflects a desire for family and friend interaction, and they report feeling that family communication has actually increased.
 By providing a means for constant communication with family, LINE appears to alleviate seniors' anxieties.

 ※3 Seniors who primarily responded that they are troubled by items such as "feeling physical decline recently," "feeling memory decline," or "feeling unwell even though not sick" in daily life.